RaenonX/OBS-Streaming-Tool/README.md

     - Be sure to install `flask` in your Python environment.

-2. Create a `Browser` source with the URL which flask is running on.
+2. Create a `Browser Source` in OBS with the URL which flask is running on.
 Default to `http://127.0.0.1/5000`.

     - The height is defaulted to `100vh`.
 The height of the window.

     - All things above are customizable by modifying `templates/main.html`.

+For more functions, check the [endpoints](#endpoints) section.

 ### Setup